benhartig/temp/infrastructure/README.md

 > [!CAUTION]
-> When creating a new installation of the forum service, you might need to reset database, use hte following inside the container to do so, but warning it will delete everything and reset.
+> When creating a new installation of the forum service, you might need to reset database, use the following inside the container to do so, but warning it will delete everything and reset.
 >
 > ```console